MosGeo/BPSMAutoToolbox/README.md

 - Some parameters are internally saved with different unit than the one that is displayed in PetroMod

 ## What is next?
-The basic framework is implemented now and is validated.
+The basic framework is implemented now.
 The whole process can be automated in Matlab.
-I am going to start focusing on specific things that are needed for some of my research:

-- Lithology mixer (mostly done)
+Feature addition is on hold for now.
+I a going to focus on using the framework for my research.
+At the same time, I will be cleaning, organizing, refactoring, and commenting the code.

 ## This is input, how about output?
 - Check out scripts folder in PetroMod 2016.2 (e.g., "C:\Program Files\Schlumberger\PetroMod 2016.2\scripts").
 You will need to write your own scripts that export your specific needed data automatically after the simulator.